-Date Topic
+Date Торіс

-Assessment/Planning: evaluator indicates S or U In consultation with the instructor or PHN, identifies an opportunity within a community group to facilitate health teaching and/or participate in ongoing health promotion initiatives as available.
+Assessment/Planning: Evaluator indicates S or U In consultation with the instructor or PHN, identifies an opportunity within a community group to facilitate health teaching and/or participate in ongoing health promotion initiatives as available.
 Creates partnerships with the community group to assess or identify the group's: learning needs, interests and strengths expressed health topic which has meaning to the group prior knowledge of the health topic resources available and/or needed Uses current, relevant, accurate and defensible health information in preparing to facilitate your health teaching.
-Develops an appropriate teaching strategy/plan to facilitate the group's learning needs.
+Develops an appropriate teaching strategy/plan to facilitate the group's learning needs. -

-Implementation: evaluator indicates S or U Establishes an environment that facilitates learning.
+Implementation: Evaluator indicates S or U Establishes an environment that facilitates learning.
 Shares your objectives and plan for your teaching session with the group.
+Captures your audience's attention and links the topic to the group's prior expressed learning interests.